Phileosopher/commonplace/power_.md

 - The more power you have, the more you [can lose](safety.md) and the less [aware](awareness.md) you become of *other* [forms of power](power-types.md).
 - If you're not paying attention, managing power can sometimes backfire and harm you.

+APPLICATION: Never desire more power than what you need for your [purposes](purpose.md).

 Further, almost all power has a [diminishing return](decisions.md) from continuing to amass it:

 - Gaining more money, after a point, is merely useful to gain [influence](influence.md) *beyond* money.